-Jefferson Terminal Credit Agreement-On August 27, 2014, a subsidiary of the Company, entered into a credit agreement (the "Jefferson Terminal Credit Agreement") with a financial institution for an aggregate amount of \$100,000.
-The Jefferson Terminal Credit Agreement required quarterly payments of \$250 beginning with the quarter ending December 31, 2014, with such quarterly payments increasing to \$1,250 beginning with the quarter ending December 31, 2014, with such quarterly payments increasing to \$1,250 beginning with the quarter ending December 31, 2014, with such quarterly payments increasing to \$1,250 beginning with the quarter ending December 31, 2014, with such quarterly payments increasing to \$1,250 beginning with the quarter ending December 31, 2014, with such quarterly payments increasing to \$1,250 beginning with the quarter ending December 31, 2014, with such quarterly payments increasing to \$1,250 beginning with the quarter ending December 31, 2014, with such quarterly payments increasing to \$1,250 beginning with the quarter ending December 31, 2016, and could be prepaid or repaid at any time prior to its maturity on February 27, 2018.
+Jefferson Terminal Credit Agreement-On August 27, 2014, a subsidiary of the Company entered into a credit agreement (the "Jefferson Terminal Credit Agreement") with a financial institution for an aggregate amount of \$100,000.
+The Jefferson Terminal Credit Agreement required quarterly payments of \$250 beginning with the quarter ending December 31, 2014, with such quarterly payments increasing to \$1,250 beginning with the quarter ending December 31, 2016, and could be prepaid or repaid at any time prior to its maturity on February 27, 2018.
 On March 8, 2016, all amounts outstanding under the Jefferson Terminal Credit Agreement were paid in full and such agreement was terminated.
-Accordingly, during the three months ended March 31, 2016, the Company recorded a loss on extinguishment of debt of \$1,579.
+Accordingly, during the first quarter of 2016, the Company recorded a loss on extinguishment of debt of \$1,579.